-Mexico earthquake: Rescuers race to free girl trapped at school
+Mexico earthquake: All students accounted for

 Two earthquakes in 12 days

-Tuesday's quake turned dozens of buildings in central Mexico into dust and debris, killing at least 250 people, Mexico City Mayor Miguel Angel Mancera told Foro TV.
+The rescue attempt was one of many searches underway Thursday, after the earthquake turned dozens of buildings in central Mexico into dust and debris, killing at least 273 people.

-President Enrique Peña Nieto has declared a national emergency, and the country is observing three days of national mourning.
-Tuesday's quake came 12 days after a 8.1 magnitude earthquake hit farther south on September 8, killing nearly 100 people.
+Tuesday's temblor was the second major one to hit the country in less than two weeks, following an 8.1 magnitude earthquake farther south on September 8, killing nearly 100 people.
+It hit hours after a citywide drill on the anniversary of the 1985 earthquake that killed an estimated 9,500 people in and around Mexico City.

+President Enrique Peña Nieto declared a national emergency, and the country is observing three days of national mourning.
 An unaccounted number of people are staying at shelters around Mexico City after losing their homes.
 Schools have closed indefinitely, and millions remain without power.

-Mexico's President asked people to stay indoors and away from the streets while rescue attempts continue.
-Still, residents are joining forces with rescue workers to search for survivors.
+Despite the president's request that people stay indoors while rescue attempts continue, residents are joining forces with rescue teams to search for survivors.

 In Mexico City's Condesa section, a large rescue operation was underway Thursday at a collapsed building that had housed an outsourcing company.
 Elsewhere in the neighborhood, police blocked a road leading to a food processing company that also was damaged.